s-a-nersisyan/ExhauFS/README.md

 <ol>
 <li><i>Training set:</i> samples from training datasets will be used for tuning classification/regression models.
 At least one such dataset is required; if multiple given, the union will be used.</li>
 <li><i>Filtration set:</i> all tuned models will be first evaluated on training and filtration sets.
 If specified thresholds for accuracy are reached, model will be evaluated on validation (test) sets.
 The use of filtration sets is optional.</li>
-<li><i>Validation (test) set:</i> performance of models which passed filtration thresholds are then evaluated on validation sets.
+<li><i>Validation (test) set:</i> performance of models that passed filtration thresholds then evaluated on validation sets.
 At least one such dataset is required; if multiple given, model will be evaluated on all test sets independently.</li>
 </ol>

 </div>